carpentries/lesson-development-training/episodes/07-infrastructure.md

 - Identify the key tools used in The Carpentries lesson infrastructure.
 - Complete the fundamental setup steps for a new lesson repository.
 - Edit Markdown files using the GitHub web interface.
+- Define the objectives of a section within a whole lesson.

 ::::::::::::::::::::::::::::::::::::::::::::::::::